-13.3 The Council encourages renewable and low carbon energy deployment in new developments as well as standalone schemes and retrofits to contribute to meeting emissions targets.
+- 13.3 The Council encourages renewable and low carbon energy deployment in new developments as well as standalone schemes and retrofits to contribute to meeting emissions targets.
 In addition to aiding in climate mitigation through emissions reductions, the transition to renewable and low carbon energy, supports reduced energy vulnerability and increased resilience to climate change impacts.
-The district has the potential to take a leading role in the transition to a low-carbon future on account of its topography and natural assets.
-These The topography and natural assets in the district create the opportunities for increased deployment of across a range of renewable and low carbon technologies.
+The topography and natural assets in the district create the opportunities for increased deployment of a range of renewable and low carbon technologies.
 This must, however, be balanced with the need to protect the district's high-quality landscape, much of which is protected by international and national designations and sites that hold a functional linkage to sites of national or international importance.
 This also includes the setting of nationally designated assets.
-More specifically wind energy proposals located outside the Arnside and Silverdale AONB, Forest of Bowland AONB and Yorkshire Dales National Park will need to take account of potential impacts on their setting.

-13.4 This is supported by evidence on potential deployment capacities for different renewable energy and low carbon technologies, identified within the Lancashire Sustainable Energy Study which was produced in April 2011 and updated for all Lancashire Authorities in 2012.
-The study concludes that the Lancaster district has a deployable potential, from a range of renewable and low carbon technologies, of 97MW by 2030.
-This takes account of current generating capacity and then based on identified constraints, factors in a more realistic mix of technologies appropriate to the resource capabilities of the area.
-The Energy White Paper 2020 establishes national targets of generating 40GW of electricity from offshore wind by 2030 and installing 600,000 heat pumps per year by 2028.
+More specifically wind energy proposals located outside the Arnside and Silverdale AONB, Forest of Bowland AONB and Yorkshire Dales National Park will need to take account of potential impacts on their setting. - 13.4 The Energy White Paper 2020 establishes national targets of generating 40GW of electricity from offshore wind by 2030 and installing 600,000 heat pumps per year by 2028.
 It additionally encourages households to adopt new technologies, such as roof top Solar PV.
-The Government acknowledge that a low-cost net-zero energy system is likely to be composed predominantly of wind and solar, describing onshore wind and solar as 'key building blocks of the future generation mix, along with offshore wind'

-Heating and cooling networks are supported through funding from the Department for Business, Energy and Industrial Strategy and the Heat Network Delivery Unit and anticipated new funding under the Green Heat Network Fund.
+The Government acknowledge that a low-cost net-zero energy system is likely to be composed predominantly of wind and solar, describing onshore wind and solar as 'key building blocks of the future generation mix, along with offshore wind' - 13.5 Heating and cooling networks are supported through funding from the Department for Business, Energy and Industrial Strategy and the Heat Network Delivery Unit and anticipated new funding under the Green Heat Network Fund.
 The Government is also consulting on Heat Network Zoning which builds on commitments in the Energy White paper of 2020.
 This will enable Local Authorities to designate new heat network zones, no later than 2025.
 This process entails the identification of areas which can be readily connected to a low-carbon heat network and mandating connection unless it is not cost-effective to do so.
-The Council are supportive of renewables and low carbon thermal energy technologies and distribution networks, in line with the Government's ambitions

-13.5 All projects, regardless of their size, will be supported in principle by the Council subject to thesatisfying criteria (I) to (IV) and where they relate to wind turbines within the area identified asbeing suitable for wind energy and have community support, as set out in Policy DM53., andtakes account of the 2015 Ministerial Statement.
-Each location and situation is different, so all proposals will be assessed and considered on their individual merits.
+The Council are supportive of renewables and low carbon thermal energy technologies and distribution networks, in line with the Government's ambitions - 13.6 All projects, regardless of their size, will be supported in principle by the Council subject to the criteria Each location and situation is different, so all proposals will be assessed and considered on their individual merits.
 It is recommended that pre-application advice is sought from the Council prior to pursuing a planning application.
 The Council recognise that small-scale projects can make a valuable contribution to renewable and low carbon energy generation, as well as the national targets for the reduction in greenhouse gas emissions.
-These schemes also offer opportunities to add direct benefits to local communities by meeting their local needs, supporting green jobs, providing local ownership of community energy use and helping the fight against reducing fuel poverty.
+These schemes also offer opportunities to add direct benefits to local communities by meeting their local needs, supporting green jobs, providing local ownership of community energy use and reducing fuel poverty.
 National Planning Policy and Guidance acknowledges that all communities have a responsibility to help increase the use and supply of renewable and low carbon energy.
 However, this must not negatively impact upon environmental protections and the planning concerns of local communities.